How to identify a scam Facebook promotion

 And if your friends insist on entering these promotions despite your warnings, send them a link to this great Hoax-Slayer article ‘No Harm Done?’
 Think Again! – 4 Reasons Why Participating In Bogus Facebook Giveaways Is NOT Harmless

-You can report a page to Facebook by clicking the More menu (three dots) then Report page.
+You can report a page to Facebook by clicking the More menu (three dots) under the main profile photo, then Find Support or Report page.

-In the pop-up choose It’s a scam.
-Don’t expect it to disappear straight away – there will need to be a lot of reports for Facebook to take notice!
+In the pop-up choose Scams and Fake Pages and either Fake Page, or Pretending to be another business.
+If they’re imitating another brand, you can then type in the name of that page.
+Don’t expect the fake page to disappear straight away – there will need to be a lot of reports for Facebook to take notice!

 Only a tiny percentage of online competitions and prize draws are a scam – don’t let them put you off comping!
 Read my Get Started guide and see my list of competition websites for the UK websites you can trust.